 You may be covered to bring a claim under your house insurance.
-If you do not have such insurance or it does not cover the circumstance of your claim (or indeed if you do not want to make a claim under that insurance) we would act for you on a ‘no win no fee’ basis. we may ask you to meet some expenses incurred to third parties but would discuss this with you if relevant.
+If you do not have such insurance or it does not cover the circumstance of your claim (or indeed if you do not want to make a claim under that insurance) we could act for you on a ‘no win no fee’ basis. we may ask you to meet some expenses incurred to third parties but would discuss this with you if relevant.

 If your claim is successful we claim our costs and expenses from the Defendant.
 Unfortunately, following a change in the law in April 2013, we are no longer able to claim all the costs incurred in your case from the Defendant.
 However, we guarantee that you will receive at least 75% of your compensation if your case is successful.

 If your claim is not successful, you do not have to pay our costs under the no-win no-fee agreement.
 If we have incurred any expenses to a third party, for example, the cost of a medical report, these would be payable by you.

 You can take out a separate insurance policy to cover these costs.
 However, the cost of that policy cannot be claimed (since changes to the law in April 2013) from the Defendant even if your case is successful.